Definability patterns and their symmetries

 For $V=\Aa^1$, $G$ the two-dimensional group of affine transformations, this theory is Ramsey at $V$.
 This can be shown as a consequence of the generalized polynomial van der Waerden Theorem of \cite{bergelson-leibman}, though it uses only a small part of the strength of that theorem.
 This is because for any formula $\phi(x_1,\ldots,x_n)$ consistent with the theory, there exist $\alpha_2,\ldots,\alpha_n \in K^{alg}$ such that for any $a \in V$ and $d \in K \m (0)$, $V \models \phi(a,a+d,a+\alpha_2 d , \cdots, a+ \alpha_n d)$; and using van der Waerden over $K(\alpha_2,\cdots,\alpha_n)$ to find $a \in V, d \in K^*$ such that $\phi(a,a+d,a+\alpha_2 d , \cdots, a+ \alpha_n d)$ is monochromatic.

 In particular, it follows that affine spaces $V$ over an arbitrary infinite field $K$ are Ramsey.

 \item Hilbert spaces (restricted to unit ball).
 Here a unary predicate $X$ is interpreted not as a subset, but as a uniformly continuous function on the unit ball.
-The basic pattern type is the norm $X(v) = |v|$.
-Any continuous function $f(|v|)$ of the norm is definable, hence a pattern type.
-One may guess that these are the only maximal patterns, and indeed this is a central theorem of Dvoretzky-Milman \cite{milman} (see \cite{milman2}, Theorem 1.2).
+The basic definable predicate here is the norm $X(v) = |v|$.
+Any continuous function $f(|v|)$ of the norm is definable, hence determines a pattern type.
+One may guess that these are the only pattern types, and indeed this is a central theorem of Dvoretzky-Milman \cite{milman} (see \cite{milman2}, Theorem 1.2).

 \item Let $T=\widetilde{BA}$ be the theory of atomless Boolean algebras; the main sort will be denoted $B$, and we will also consider $B^n$ for $n=1,2,\cdots$.
 Let $B_n \subset B^n$ denote the $n$-tuples of pairwise disjoint nonzero elements, whose sum is $1$; then $B^{[n]}=B_n/Sym(n)$ is the sort of $n$-partitions of $1$, or equivalently the sort coding subalgebras of $B$ of size $2^n$.
 The dual Ramsey Theorem of \cite{dual} states precisely that $T$ is a Ramsey theory in the sorts $B^{[n]}$.